ManyThreads/mcconf/README.md

 * the include and source files are copied to the configuration destination using symbolic links and the intermediate directories are created as needed.
 * finally, a makefile is generated based on generic make rules and a list of kernel object files. the kernel object files are retrieved by taking all *.S and *.cc source files and replacing the suffix with *.o.

+# Acknowledgements

+McConf was initially developed as part of the MyThOS project.
+It was funded by the Federal Ministry of Education and Research (BMBF) under Grant No. 01IH13003 from October 2013 to September 2016.